Andrea/andrea.github.io/_posts/2026-02-21-bytesize-for-discovery.markdown

 ## Conclusion

-Kicking off a Design initiative generally brings a high level of uncertainty, Bytesize Sessions help by creating a safe space for design in deliberate manner in shorts and iterative bursts.
+Kicking off a Design initiative generally brings a high level of uncertainty, Bytesize Sessions help by creating a safe space for design in deliberate manner, in short and iterative bursts.
 Creating shared models help reduce risk and increase clarity.
 I have shared what works for me, I encourage you to try it and see how you it works for you.
 Maybe, certain aspect of this practice needs to be adapted for your context in some way.
 I would be very happy to hear about it.